JohnCode1/HomeLab/README.md

 ---

-## Contributing
+## 🚀 Contributing

 If you found this project helpful, please consider contributing.

 Here are a few ways to contribute:

-* Share this project with others.
+* ➡️ Share this project with others.
-* Help others who are less tech-savvy set up and manage their own homelabs.
+* ➡️ Help others who are less tech-savvy set up and manage their own homelabs.
-* Add to this repository with any tweaks you make.
+* ➡️ Add to this repository with any tweaks you make.
 Once you get in the habit, this doesn't add much time to your workflow.
 I document every change I make in a pulled version of this repository, which adds only a few minutes at most to my workflow.
-* Support the open-source apps used in this project.
+* ➡️ Support the open-source apps used in this project.
-* Support the references I've included.
+* ➡️ Support the references I've included.
-* Buy me a coffee to allow me to dedicate more time to this and other future projects.
+* ➡️ Buy me a coffee to allow me to dedicate more time to this and other future projects.

+---

+**Next Page:** [Link to next page here]